bacitracin/prime_multiplication_table/README.md

 #### Introduction

-Command line app - Asks for a number n and returns a multiplication table with 9 numbers along the columns and rows.
+Command line app - Asks for a number n and returns a multiplication table with the first n prime numbers along the columns and rows.

 #### Installation